gsasikiran/Semantic-analysis-of-transfer-learning-models/README.md

 * As explained in the [paper](https://arxiv.org/pdf/1802.05365.pdf), the higher level LSTM embeddings of ELMo are highly sensitive to the context.
 This means that two equal words are not similar, when they are surrounded by different neighbouring words in different sentences.
 * These high level features works better with polysemy.
 * BERT is not case sensitive.
 It is not context sensitive either.
- The word embedding of the word "spring" in both the sentences "Flowers blossom in spring season" and "That works on spring action" are same, while that is not the case with 'higher level LSTM' word embedding in ELMo.
+* GPT is also not a case sensitive, but is context sensitive.

 ## Future works:
-* Analyzing the word embeddings of ULMFit, GPT and XLNet.
+* Analyzing the word embeddings of ULMFit, GPT-2 and XLNet.
 * Analyzing the sentence embeddings.